MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Hosted RPA utilization details

-In this section you learn how to oversee and manage all hosted machines and hosted machine groups you have access to (as owner or through sharing).
+In this section, you learn how to oversee and manage all hosted machines and hosted machine groups you have access to (as owner or through sharing).

 ### 1. Hosted machines